Cascading Reinforcement Learning: Introduction

-To model such state-dependent behavior, we propose a novel framework called cascading reinforcement learning (RL), which generalizes the conventional cascading bandit model to depict the influences of user states on recommendations and the transition of states in realistic applications.
+To model such state-dependent behavior, we propose a novel framework called cascading reinforcement learning (RL), which generalizes the conventional cascading bandit model to depict the influence of user states on recommendations and the transition of states in realistic applications.
 In this framework, there is a pool of $N$ items and a space of states.
 Each state-item pair has an unknown attraction probability, an underlying transition distribution and a deterministic reward.
-In each episode (e.g., a session in recommendation systems), at each step, the agent first observes the current state (e.g., user profiles and historical behaviors), and recommends a list of at most $m \leq N$ items.
+In each episode (e.g., a session in recommendation systems), at each step, the agent first observes the current state (e.g., the user's past behavior in the session), and recommends a list of at most $m \leq N$ items.
 Then, the user goes over the list one by one, and clicks the first interesting item.
-After that, the agent receives a reward and transitions to a next state according to the current state and clicked item.
-If no item in the list interests the user, the agent receives zero reward and transitions to a next state according to the current state and a virtual item $a_{\bot}$.
+After that, the agent receives a reward, and transitions to a next state according to the current state and clicked item.
+If no item in the list interests the user, the agent receives zero reward, and transitions to a next state according to the current state and a virtual item $a_{\bot}$.
 Here we say that the user clicks $a_{\bot}$ if no item is clicked.
 We define a policy as a mapping from the space of states and the current step to the space of item lists, and the optimal policy as the policy that maximizes the expected cumulative reward.

-Our work distinguishes itself from prior cascading bandit works~\citep{kveton2015cascading,vial2022minimax} on its unique computational challenge.
-In prior cascading bandit works, there is no state, and they only need to select $m$ items with the highest attraction probabilities, which does not involve computational difficulty.
-By contrast, in cascading RL, states also matter, and we need to balance between the maximization of the attraction probabilities of chosen items and the optimization of the expected reward obtained from future states.
+Our work distinguishes itself from prior cascading bandit studies~\citep{kveton2015cascading,vial2022minimax} on its unique computational challenge.
+In prior cascading bandit studies, there is no state, and they only need to select $m$ items with the highest attraction probabilities, which does not involve computational difficulty.
+In contrast, in cascading RL, states also matter, and we need to balance between the maximization of the attraction probabilities of chosen items and the optimization of the expected reward obtained from future states.
 This poses a great computational difficulty in the planning of the optimal policy under a combinatorial action space.
 Moreover, the combinatorial action space also brings a challenge on sample efficiency, i.e., how to avoid a dependency on the exponential number of actions in sample complexity.